Iro96/catplotlib/README.md

-# catplot (C++ mini-plotting, matplotlib-like)
+# Catplotlib (C++ mini-plotting, matplotlib-like)

-catplot is a lightweight, header-first C++ plotting library that renders to SVG.
+Catplotlib is a lightweight, header-first C++ plotting library that renders to SVG.
 It provides a tiny, familiar API reminiscent of matplotlib for quick plots directly from C++ without external runtime dependencies.

 ## Features (v0.1)